safe-graph/DGFraud/README.md

 We implement example graphs for SemiGNN, GAS and GEM in `data_loader.py`.
 Because those models require unique graph structures or node types, which cannot be found in opensource datasets.

+#### Yelp dataset
+For [GraphConsis](https://arxiv.org/abs/2005.00625), we preprocessed [Yelp Spam Review Dataset](http://odds.cs.stonybrook.edu/yelpchi-dataset/) with reviews as nodes and three relations as edges.
+There are two kinds of node features, the 100-dimension Bag-of-words fearture and 32-dimension handcrafted feature from [SpEagle paper](https://www.andrew.cmu.edu/user/lakoglu/pubs/15-kdd-collectiveopinionspam.pdf).

+The dataset is located at `/dataset/YelpChi.zip`.
+It is organized as follows:
+- `adj_lists.pickle` contains a list `[rur, rtr, rsr]` which includes adjacency lists of three homo-graphs defined in [GraphConsis](https://arxiv.org/abs/2005.00625) paper;
+- `bow_feature.pickle` contains the Bag-of-words features in `scipy.sparse.coo_matrix` format;
+- `hand_feature.pickle` contains the handcrafted features in `scipy.sparse.coo_matrix` format;
+- `labels.pickle` contains the ground truth of reviews in `numpy.array` format.
+1 represents spam and 0 represents benign review.

+To get the complete metadata of Yelp dataset, please send email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for enquiry.

 ## User Guide

 ### Running the example code